eyedeekay/Actually-Work-Offline/README.md

 going to use Firefox for decades without ever noticing the profile menu.
-People with decades of Software Engineering experience and real UI/UX expertise look at me blankly whan I say the words "Firefox Profile" and when I show them how to make them they ask me "How the fuck was I supposed to know that?"
-And frankly I don't fucking blame them.
-And it's the only way to put your browse into "Work Offline" mode before launching the browsing session.
+People with decades of Software Engineering experience and real UI/UX expertise look at me blankly whan I say the words "Firefox Profile" and when I show them how to make them they ask me "How the fuck was I supposed to know that?" and frankly I don't fucking blame them.
+And it's the only way to put your browser into "Work Offline" mode before launching the browsing session.
 In fact, it's the only way to do any kind of identity management other than "Private Browsing" through the GUI without starting a browsing session.
 That is so fucking stupid it makes me want to fucking scream.
 And it gets worse, on the off change you make it to the profiles menu and